metal3-community/metal-boot/README.md

 1. Configure a test network with a DHCP server that forwards PXE requests
 2. Connect Raspberry Pi devices to this network
-3. Run PiBMC server on a machine on the same network
+3. Run Metal Boot server on a machine on the same network
 4. Observe DHCP requests and responses using a network analyzer

 ### Testing UEFI Firmware Modifications